Finale (Smallville): Part 2

 After overhearing a government radio broadcast containing disguised references to nuclear weapons, Lois sneaks on board Air Force One.
 She manipulates her way into a room with the Secretary of State, where she tells him that the supposed meteor is really a planet, and that the heroes they tried to destroy can save them.
 They agree to give the heroes a chance, but give them only five minutes.
 In the Kent barn, Clark is attacked by Darkseid, who is possessing Lionel's body.
-Jor-El taps into Clark's thoughts, showing him images of his trials over the past 10 years, revealing that his entire life has been one big trial leading to this moment.
+Jor-El taps into Clark's thoughts, showing him images of his trials over the past ten years, revealing that his entire life has been one big trial leading to this moment.
 Harnessing the ability to fly, Clark smashes through Lionel's body, destroying it, and makes his way to the Fortress of Solitude.
-There, the spirit of his father, Jonathan Kent (John Schneider), presents him with the suit Martha made for him, and Clark takes to the sky, saving a crashing Air Force One, and vanquishing Darkseid by pushing Apokolips back into space.
+There, the spirit of his father Jonathan presents him with the suit Martha made for him, and Clark takes to the sky, saving a crashing Air Force One, and vanquishing Darkseid by pushing Apokolips back into space.

-Flashing forward seven years, Chloe finishes her bedside story and puts her son to sleep.
-She then calls Lois at the Daily Planet, who meets the now grown-up James Olsen outside Perry White's office.
-While they rush off to work, a TV broadcast announces that Lex Luthor has just been elected the President of the United States.
-Clark pretends to run clumsily into Lois on the stairs, and they discuss finally getting married after seven years.
-News arrives of a bomb found in an elevator uptown, and Clark excuses himself and runs to the rooftop, ripping open his shirt and revealing his signature sigil.
+Seven years later, Chloe finishes her bedside story and puts her son to sleep.
+She then calls Lois at the Daily Planet, who meets Jimmy Olsen's now grown-up brother outside Perry White's office.
+While they rush off to work, a TV broadcast announces that Lex has been elected the President of the United States.
+Clark pretends to run clumsily into Lois on the stairs and they discuss finally getting married after seven years.
+News arrives of a bomb found in an elevator uptown, and Clark excuses himself and runs to the rooftop, ripping open his shirt and revealing the Superman logo on his suit.

 Production

 Background and writing

 Following the conclusion of the seventh season finale "Arctic", showrunners and original series developers Alfred Gough and Miles Millar left the series.
-This meant that they were unable to write the series finale, although Millar later noted that, in their minds, "the last moment of the show would have been him putting on the suit and flying off into his future and his destiny".
+This meant that they were unable to write the series finale, although Millar later noted that, in their minds, "the last moment of the show would have been him [Clark Kent] putting on the suit and flying off into his future and his destiny".
 According to executive producer and showrunner Kelly Souders, she and fellow executive producer and showrunner Brian Peterson kept Gough and Millar's original ending in mind when they began working on the finale, because the scenes that Gough and Millar had envisioned represented "real wish fulfillments for fans".
 The resultant script changed along the way, with Souders eventually calling it "a smorgasbord of what everybody wanted".